 Getting out the door in the morning with children can be a challenge.
 At Parkview Children’s Centres we appreciate that.
 When you arrive at our door, professionally trained staff will greet you and your child and make it easy for you to get off to work or on with your day.
 We’re open from 6:45 a.m. until 6 p.m. from Monday to Friday, and with three convenient locations in Burlington and Oakville, we are likely just a short drive from your home or office.

 All of our schools are licensed through the Ministry of Education and are non-profit programs.
 This means we subscribe to a very stringent and clear set of guidelines in terms of staffing and the quality of the educational programs we offer.
-We are happy to enroll children when they are infants (at our Orchard & Village location) and eighteen months (at our Lakeshore location).
-We offer programs up until children are eligible to go to kindergarten.
+We are happy to enroll children when they are infants up until children are eligible to go to kindergarten.

 Call any of our schools to arrange a tour or to discuss fees for enrolling your child.
 Fee assistance, sponsored by the Region of Halton, may be available for families.
 The School Director at each site can provide you with information about eligibility.

-The location of The Lakeshore School provides access to a variety of parks and opportunities for nature expeditions.
-Both children and parents can enjoy the warm homey feel of this school that makes it a pleasant place to be a child.
+The location of The St. Gregory School provides easy access to families living in the Sixth Line/Dundas area as well as commuters heading to the 407 and Trafalgar Road.
+Both children and parents can enjoy the open and welcoming feel of this new school that makes it a pleasant place to be a child.
 The facilities and staff at this location offer great opportunities for learning and playing.

 You’ll find this school just east of Appleby Line between Upper Middle Road and the Queen Elizabeth Highway.
 Located in the Creek Way Village, one of Halton’s long term care facilities offers special opportunities for an inter-generational program that benefits both the children and the residents of this modern building.